CNCFlora/Assessment/README.md

   docker run -d -p 8282:8080 -t cncflora/assessment

-You will need to have access to etcd, connect and datahub.
+You will need to have access to etcd, connect, couchdb and elasticsearch.

 ## Development